 Where feasible dredged material (particularly gravel and larger pockets of coarse material) will be re-used.
 All dredged or excavated rock will be re-used.
-As part of the Marine Licence application the Dredging Licence8 identifies that at least 660,000 m3 of dredged spoil will be re-used on site.
-As the requirement to re-use a proportion of dredged material for construction purposes is stipulated within the Marine Licence, this is not subject to additional regulation by SEPA.
+The revised Marine License application has identified that up to 660,000m3 of dredged spoil will be re-used on site.

 The quantity of material re-used on site will not exceed the quantity set out within the Marine Licence.
-If, at a later date, the Site Waste Manager has reason to believe that the quantity of dredged material to be re-used on site will exceed this amount for any reason, the Site Waste Manager will consult with SEPA and apply for a Paragraph 19 Exemption for the re-use of dredged material.
+If, at a later date, the Environmental Manager has reason to believe that the quantity of dredged material to be re-used on site will exceed this amount for any reason, they will consult with SEPA and apply for a Paragraph 19 Exemption for the re-use of dredged material.

-The dredged material which cannot be re-used will be disposed at the authorised offshore disposal site CR110-Aberdeen, located approximately 3.5 km offshore of Nigg Bay in water depths of 35 to 50 metres.
-The Dredging Licence permits a maximum quantity of 2,190,000 m3 capital dredge spoil to be deposited at CR110-Aberdeen.
+The dredged material which cannot be re-used will be disposed at the authorised offshore deposit site CR110-Aberdeen, located approximately 3.5 km offshore of Nigg Bay in water depths of 35 to 50 metres.
+The revised Dredging Licence application will request for a maximum quantity of 2,190,000m3 capital dredge spoil to be deposited at CR110-Aberdeen.